daxmawal/StarPU-Inference-Server/docs/installation.md

 ## Hardware and software requirements

-- NVIDIA GPU with a driver that supports CUDA 11.8 (default build targets compute capability 8.0 and 8.6, adjust if needed).
+- NVIDIA GPU with a driver that supports CUDA 11.8.
 - Optional: NVML headers (`libnvidia-ml-dev`) to enable GPU metrics.

 > **Note:** the commands below assume Ubuntu 22.04.
 Adapt package names if you